 LEGO is officially written in all uppercase letters.
 The company asserts that to protect its brand name, the word Lego must always be used as an adjective, as in "LEGO set", "LEGO products", "LEGO universe", and so forth.
 Nevertheless, such corporate admonitions are frequently ignored and the word Lego is commonly used not only as a noun to refer to Lego bricks, but also as a generic term referring to any kind of interlocking toy brick.

-What's your 'Lego' worth?
-Here are some recently sold items (USA):
+What's your Lego worth in 2021?
+Here are some recently sold items.

 |Lego Harry Potter Aragog S Lair Set 75950 New Factory||09/2021||$23.99|